ACCE's annual events training conference is going virtual, and we are looking to the future!

 Addressing Racial Equity and Civic Engagement within your Young Professional Program

-Join us for a conversation about how the movement to promote racial equity and civic engagement have been addressed in constructive and impactful ways in chamber young professional programming.
+Join us for an expert panel discussion about how the movement to promote racial equity and civic engagement have been addressed in constructive and impactful ways with chamber young professionals.
+The panel will discuss their successful initiatives and programs implemented to have difficult conversations, engage young professionals in the local community and prepare the next generations of the leaders for their communities.

 Creating Virtual Fairs that Catalyze Careers

 Looking to help your community get back work?
+This session will take you through what it takes to put on a successful virtual career fair.
 Learn the ins and outs of what it takes to run a successful career fair, tips for member engagement, and lessons learned.
-Presented by Tricia Fetui of the Chamber of Commerce of Hawaii and Kent Ballard of Huntsville Madison County Chamber of Commerce

 Open for Business: Virtual Chamber Expos